Third-party standing: Vicarious standing

-There are recognized exceptions to the general rule in cases where the party whose rights are being invoked is not in a position to assert those right effectively.
+There are recognized exceptions to the general rule in cases where the party whose rights are being invoked is not in a position to assert those rights effectively.
 At times, "it would be difficult if not impossible for the persons whose rights are asserted to present their grievance before any court."
-In such cases the courts often allow third parties vicariously to vindicate the rights of a non-litigant rights possessor.
+In such cases, the courts often allow third parties vicariously to vindicate the rights of a non-litigant rights possessor.

 In Pierce v.
 Society of Sisters, a state statute required all parents to send their children to public schools.
 A private and a parochial school brought suit to enjoin enforcement of the act on the ground that it violated the constitutional rights of parents and guardians.
 No parent or guardian to whom the act applied was a party or before the Court.
 The Court nonetheless held that the statute was unconstitutional because it "unreasonably interferes with the liberty of parents and guardians to direct the upbringing and education of children under their control."
 The schools were thus permitted to assert in defense of their property rights the constitutional rights of the parents and guardians.

 In Barrows v.
 Jackson, Jackson owned a house in Los Angeles the deed to which contained a covenant against selling to Negroes.
 Jackson breached the covenant by selling to a Negro and Barrows sued.
 The courts ruled against enforcement despite Barrows's argument that Jackson was asserting the Fourteenth Amendment equal protection rights of persons not before the court.
 The Court said:

 The relation between the coercion exerted on respondent [Jackson] and her possible pecuniary loss thereby is so close to the purpose of the restrictive covenant, to violate the constitutional rights of those discriminated against, that respondent is the only effective adversary of the unworthy covenant in its last stand.
 She will be permitted to protect herself and, by so doing, close the gap to the use of this covenant, so universally condemned by the courts.

 In NAACP v.
 Alabama, the state had obtained a court order requiring the NAACP to produce membership lists.
 Upon its refusal to comply, the NAACP was held in contempt.
 The Supreme Court reversed, permitting the NAACP to assert the rights of its members and holding that the state court order violated their First Amendment right of freedom of association.
 The Court noted that because litigation by individual NAACP members would require disclosure of their identity and thus destroy the freedom of association threatened by the court order, the NAACP was a proper party to act on the members' behalf to assert their constitutional rights.